 Why is Security so Important in Industrial Internet of Things?

-In this video, I’ll explain why security is so important in IIoT.
-I'll go through the main points I discuss with our customers.
+In this blog post, we’ll explain why security is so important in IIoT.
+We'll go through the main points we regularly discuss with our customers.

 WHY IS SECURITY SO IMPORTANT IN IIOT?

-When I get this question from our customers, I say, “Yes, it definitely is”.
-Typically for us, we're connecting the operational technology (OT) and information technology (IT) space.
-What you're basically doing is connecting things, for instance a ship.
-A traditional big bulk carrier ship, out at sea, sailing halfway around the world.
-You're now connecting that ship to the internet.
-What you're doing is potentially opening it up to potential threats.
-For instance, there could be some guy sitting somewhere in the world in his bedroom, hacking around.
-In theory, what you’re doing is opening up the control system of the ship to this guy.
-How upset would you be if I told you the car you’re driving to work every day, could be controlled by this guy sitting in a different country, and steer you off the road?
+When we get this question from our customers, we say, "Yes, it definitely is."
+Typically we connect the operational technology (OT) and information technology (IT) space.
+We're connecting things, for instance, a ship—a traditional big bulk carrier ship, out at sea, sailing halfway around the world—to the internet, thus we're potentially opening it up to possible threats.
+For instance, someone could be sitting in his bedroom, hacking around.
+In theory, we're opening up the ship's control system to this person.
+Imagine how upsetting it would be to know the car you're driving to work every day could be controlled by this random person and that this person could also steer you off the road.

-Hence, the worst-case scenario is that you're putting people's lives at risk.
-Nevermind the potential loss of earnings and credibility.
-You need to make sure security is handled in a good way in your organization.
+Hence, the worst-case scenario is that we're putting people's lives at risk.
+Never mind the potential loss of earnings and credibility.
+That is why our highest priority is to ensure that security in our customer's organization is handled well.

-This is something I discuss and advise our customers on.
-There are lots of different ways to do this.
-It all depends on the size of your company, are you building or buying your solution etc. However, there are some common things you need to do.
+A secure solution is something we discuss and advise our customers on regularly.
+There are lots of different ways to achieve this goal.
+It all depends on the company's size, whether a company is building or buying a solution, etc. However, there are some common things everyone needs to do.

-Firstly, you always have to look for transparency.
-It doesn’t matter if you're a 10 or 20 000 person organization.
-How do you create transparency across your whole organization?
-Actually, showing everybody:
+Firstly, companies always need to look for transparency.
+It doesn't matter whether a 10 or 20 000 person organization.

 This is where we believe our threats are

-This is what we believe we're doing to mitigate those threats, and
+This is what we think we're doing to mitigate those threats, and

 These are the consequences if one of those threats happen

-Let’s imagine you’re managing a credit card debt.
-If you hide it and put it under the table, it'll just get worse and worse.
-If you bring it out and talk about it, it’ll be easier to see how you're going to handle it.
+Let's imagine you're managing credit card debt.
+It'll get worse if you hide it and put it under the table.
+If you bring it out and talk about it, it'll be easier to see how you're going to handle it.

-There are a lot of resources on how to do this.
-Normally, searching for security resources you get hundreds of pages long documents and you don’t even know where to start.
-However, Microsoft recently released an impressive 12-page whitepaper walking you through setting up a threat model and how you can translate that over to technical solutions.
-I’ll try to demonstrate this for you:
+There are many resources on how to improve transparency.
+Typically, searching for security resources, you get hundreds of pages of long documents, and you don't even know where to start.
+Microsoft released an impressive 12-page whitepaper walking you through setting up a threat model and how you can translate that over to technical solutions.
+We'll try to demonstrate this for you:

 1. WHAT THREATS DO YOU HAVE?

-First, you need to look at what kind of threats you might have.
+First, you must look at what kind of threats you might have.
 How do you mitigate these?
 Start by mapping them out.
 At a high level, that can be anything from:

-There are a lot of resources out there to help you discover where your potential threats are.
-There’s one in particular I would like to recommend - ENISA.
-This is a European run initiative helping you discover what actual threats are possible giving you a big list of potential threats.
+There are many resources out there to help you discover where your potential threats are.
+There's one we like to recommend - ENISA.
+A European-run initiative that allows you to learn about actual threats.

 2. WHAT CONSEQUENCES WILL THESE THREATS HAVE?

-Second, you’ll need to look at the consequences these threats might have.
-These can for instance be:
+Second, you'll need to consider these threats' consequences.
+These can, for instance, be: